-I was interim book review editor for several months in 2012, and filled in on a regular basis for the book review editor, media editor, and others over a period of a couple of years.
+I was interim book review editor in 2012, and filled in on a regular basis for the book review editor, media editor, and others over a period of a couple of years.

-I'm at the agency part-time, working in an editorial, acquisitions, and administrative capacity, and also as a co-agent from time to time, with the agent Renée Zuckerbrot.
+I'm at the agency part-time, working as an editor, and also as a co-agent from time to time, with the agent Renée Zuckerbrot.

 Freelance book editor.
-Clients include Creative Nonfiction/In Fact Books, Tin House Books, Milkweed Editions, Grove Atlantic, Seal Press, Ig Publishing, The Experiment, Applause Books, Inkshares, Library Journal, Trident Media, Massie & McQuilkin Literary Agency, Inkshares, Girl Friday Productions, and individual authors.
+Clients present and past include the Center for Fiction, Creative Nonfiction/In Fact Books, Tin House Books, Milkweed Editions, Grove Atlantic, Seal Press, Ig Publishing, The Experiment, Applause Books, Inkshares, Library Journal, Trident Media, Massie and McQuilkin Literary Agency, Inkshares, and individual authors.

 As associate editor, had total responsibility for 5–6 titles per season, including editing my own and editorial director’s acquisitions; hired/managed freelance designers/copyeditors/proofreaders; oversaw titles through production; built agent relationships; negotiated deals/monitored contracts; wrote flap/catalog copy; helped devise marketing/subsidiary rights/publicity strategies for titles; prepared sales materials and presented at sales conference; interviewed/trained/supervised 4–6 interns per semester; managed office; maintained website (blog, book listings, calendar); staffed events/readings; coordinated Soft Skull’s presence at BEA, AWP, Brooklyn Book Festival, etc.